top of page

 Author: Kimberly Freeman, Counsellor | Shifting Perspective Counselling, BA Psychology, Dip.
 Counselling

-Kimberly Freeman is a qualified counsellor based in Australia, specialising in grief and loss, FIFO family mental health, performance mindset and emotional wellbeing.
+Kimberly Freeman is a qualified counsellor based in Australia.
+She specialises in grief and loss, FIFO family mental health, performance mindset, and emotional wellbeing.
 Through her private practice, Shifting Perspective Counselling, Kimberly helps clients navigate life transitions, process complex emotions, and rebuild a sense of balance and meaning after loss.
-Her approach is compassionate, practical, and grounded in evidence-based therapies such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therpay (CBT) and Dialectical Behaviour Therapy (DBT).
-Kimberly offers in-person and online sessions, supporting adults and families seeking clarity, connection, and emotional healing.

 Comments